On explosions in heavy-tailed branching random walks: Proof of the Equivalence theorem

-\oursubsection{First form of \mainTheorem} One might hope that the first form of \mainTheorem\ could be deduced from the second by some very simple reasoning, perhaps considering for each weight distribution $W$ the set of trees $T$ for which $\Expl(T)\neq \MinSum(T)$.
+One might hope that the first form of the Equivalence theorem could be deduced from the second by some very simple reasoning, perhaps considering for each weight distribution $W$ the set of trees $T$ for which $\Expl(T)\neq \MinSum(T)$.
 However, the fact that there are uncountably many possible weight distributions seems to be problematic for such a direct approach.

-Taking $T$ to be a random Galton-Watson tree with offspring distribution $\gwd$ conditioned to survive, we will prove that the following chain of containments holds almost surely:
+Taking $T$ to be a random Galton--Watson tree with offspring distribution $Z$ conditioned to survive, we will prove that the following chain of containments holds almost surely: